-China lashes back at NATO criticism, warns it will protect its rights
+China lashes back at Nato criticism, warns it will protect its rights

+BEIJING — Beijing lashed back at Nato's accusation that China challenges the bloc's interests and security, and opposed any attempt by the military alliance to expand its footprint into the Asia-Pacific region.

-In a strongly worded communique issued midway into a two-day summit in the Lithuanian capital of Vilnius on Tuesday, NATO said the People's Republic of China (PRC) challenged its interests, security and values with its "ambitions and coercive policies".
+In a strongly worded communique issued midway into a two-day summit in the Lithuanian capital of Vilnius on Tuesday (July 11), Nato said the People's Republic of China (PRC) challenged its interests, security and values with its "ambitions and coercive policies".

 "The PRC's malicious hybrid and cyber operations and its confrontational rhetoric and disinformation target Allies and harm Alliance security."